birm/struct-stream/README.txt

+# status

+Devleopment on struct-stream has ended.

+# Struct-Stream

 Structured Streams - Save stream xml or json information for easy usage, keep size under control, use key constraints, and summarize your data.